Developer Guide

 exists if there is a file present at the file location in the user’s local directory.
 The validity of a

-depends on the user’s operating system and the different acceptable file names.
-A reference
+reference depends on the user’s operating system and the different acceptable file names.
+A reference object must

 have a valid file name on creation.